Trading Features

 Trigger Orders: Once you have a valid order input, the TP/SL function from the order panel allows you to quickly add a Take Profit or Stop Loss Order order before you place your order:

-Pro: Stop Loss/Take Profit Trigger Orders
+Trigger Orders

 In Rails Play, you can utilize both Stop Loss (SL) and Take Profit (TP) orders to manage your trading strategy.
-All orders use the limit function due to the absence of a matching engine or order book.
+Both can be found in the order panel.

 Stop Loss orders help minimize potential losses by triggering a sale or purchase if the asset’s price moves unfavorably beyond a set point.